DavidVentura/PicoPico/README.md

     * ~split backends properly~
 * Lua dialect
     * how to modify lua?
+* Unify the build systems (Make for pc / CMake for pico)

 Later:

 * Investigate pushing pixels to display via DMA

+# Hardware

+Build something like the [PicoSystem](https://shop.pimoroni.com/products/picosystem?variant=32369546985555) ?